Code-Institute-Submissions/adventure-story/README.md

 # How To Play

 - The Player first has to confirm their age as they have to be 18+ to play this game.
-- The story then loads up, they get given two possible answers and get's to choose which one to take, each way will give them a different ending.
+- The story then loads up, they get given two possible answers and gets to choose which one to take, each way will give them a different ending.

 [Back to Table of contents](#table-of-contents)